jedinym/sqc-text/main.typ

 are the most relevant to this thesis.

 == One-dimensional structure
-The simplest way of representing a molecule is by indicating the absolute counts of atoms present (i.e. molecular formulae).
+The simplest way of representing a molecule is by indicating the total counts of atoms present (using a molecular formula).
 To illustrate, the molecular formula of _glucose_ is written as $C_6 H_12 O_6$, that is six carbon atoms, twelve hydrogen atoms, and six oxygen atoms.

-However, this representation lacks information about the relative positions of atoms and bonds, making it unable to differentiate molecules with identical absolute atom counts.
+However, this representation lacks information about the relative positions of atoms and bonds, making it unable to differentiate molecules with identical total atom counts.
 For instance, molecules such as _fructose_ and _galactose_ share the same formula as _glucose_, despite having different structures.